nrwl/nx/docs/guides/monorepo-nx-enterprise.md

 ### Managing Dependencies

-For a large organization it's crucial to establish how libraries can depend on each other.
+For a large organization it's crucial to establish how projects can depend on each other.
 For instance:

 - Libraries with a broader scope (e.g., `shared/ui`) should not depend on the libraries with narrower scope (e.g., `happynrwlapp/search/utils-testing`).
 - Component libraries should only depend on other component libraries and utility libraries, but should not depend feature libraries.